Administrative Procedure 317

 - Worrisome behaviours are those that cause concern for members of the school system indicating that a student is moving toward a greater risk of violent behaviour.
 This may include drawing pictures, writing stories or making vague statements that do not, of themselves, constitute “uttering threats” as defined by law but are causing concern for some members of the school community because of their violent content.

-- The Level 1 Violent Threat/Risk Assessment Team (VTRA Team) is composed of the principal, the family school liaison counsellor and should include a police officer and may also include the classroom teacher and/or consulting teacher when involving a student with special needs.
-The primary purpose of the Level I VTRA Team is data collection and immediate risk reduction interventions.
-The decision to follow through with a VTRA will be made in consultation with the Coordinator of Counselling.
+The threat assessment team is composed of the principal, the family school liaison counsellor and should include a police officer and may also include the classroom teacher and/or consulting teacher when involving a student with special needs.
+The Coordinator of Counselling or Superintendent designate should be consulted throughout the process including whether or not to follow through with a threat assessment.
+The primary purpose of the threat assessment team is data collection and immediate risk reduction interventions.

 - Any person in a school having knowledge of high-risk student behaviour, or having reasonable grounds to believe there is a potential for high-risk behaviour, shall immediately report the information to the principal and/or designate.